RyanMillerC/exam-study-guide/AWS-Solutions-Architect-Associate.md

     * If one isn't specified the default is used
 * A VPC has a default security group that can be modified but not deleted
 * VPC endpoints can be configured to allow instances to hit AWS services directly, without going through the internet
+* NACLs
+    * NACL is evaluated by rule number **lowest to highest**
+    * NACL is executed immediately when a matching rule is found
+    * Default NACL is Allow
+    * Default config for custom NACL is Deny
+    * `* All Traffic Deny` final rule of default NACL cannot be modified
+    * NACLs are stateless
+        * Responses to outgoing requests are subject to NACLs
+    * NACLs can be used to block specific IPs

 ## WAF

 * A rate-based rule can limit an IP to x number of requests per y time interval
+* WAFs can be configured prevent SQL injections